Panaeolus

 Panaeolus is a genus of small, black-spored, saprotrophic agarics.
 The word Panaeolus is Greek for "all variegated", alluding to the spotted gills of the mushrooms produced.

 Characteristics

 These fungi are mostly dung and grassland species, some of which are quite common in Europe and North America.
-The gills of Panaeolus do not deliquesce as do the members of the related genera Coprinellus and Coprinopsis.
+The gills of Panaeolus do not deliquesce (liquefy) as do the members of the related genera Coprinellus and Coprinopsis.
 Members of Panaeolus can also be mistaken for Psathyrella, however the latter genus is usually found growing on wood or lignin-enriched soils and has brittle stipes.

 The gills of these mushrooms are black or grey and have a spotty, speckled or cloudy appearance, caused by the way that the dark spores ripen together in tiny patches on the gill surface; different patches darken at different times.
 The spores are smooth.